sbgadhwala/ST558_Project2/README.md

     halfAngle = 0
   }

+  #this part of the code combines the base URL with the modification(s) value(s) entered by the user
+  #targetUrl is the final URL that is hit to get the data from API
   targetUrl <- paste0(baseUrl, "CMEAnalysis?", "startDate=", startDate,
                       "&endDate=", endDate, "&speed=", speed,
                       "&halfAngle=", halfAngle, "&api_key=", apiKey)

   jsonContent <- fromJSON(rawToChar(GET(targetUrl)$content))

+  #extracting useful info from the API data
   time <- jsonContent$time21_5
   lat <- jsonContent$latitude
   lon <- jsonContent$longitude